In Trance 95: Early years and influences (1988–1992)

-Hiatus and Rediscovery (1997–2009)
+Hiatus and rediscovery (1997–2009)

-After the group paused activities, Veliotis pursued a solo career as a cellist, while Machairas continued recording under other names, including Weird Shadows.
+After the group went on hiatus, Veliotis pursued a solo career as a cellist, while Machairas continued recording under various aliases — among them Weird Shadows, a project he formed with George K. in 1996.
 Although In Trance 95 ceased releasing music during this period, interest in their early work resurfaced in the late 2000s through online platforms such as YouTube.

 In 2009, Veronica Vasicka, founder of the U.S.-based label Minimal Wave, discovered the band's early recordings and contacted Machairas to propose a compilation project.
 This led to renewed interest in the group’s work internationally.

-Reunion and first Minimal Wave Releases (2010–2015)
+Reunion and first Minimal Wave releases (2010–2015)

 In 2010, Machairas and Veliotis reunited to perform live in Athens, opening for Recoil (Alan Wilder of Depeche Mode).
 The same year, Minimal Wave released Cities of Steel and Neon, a compilation of remastered early material and demos.
 The title references a track originally planned as the title of their first LP in the late 1980s.

 Following the reunion, the band resumed live shows and began crafting new material.
 Their comeback album, Shapes in a New Geometry, was released by Minimal Wave in 2012.
 They also contributed the track “Presidente,” recorded in 1988, to The Minimal Wave Tapes Vol. 2, a celebrated compilation that spotlighted rare and influential synthwave and cold wave artists.

 Starting around 2006, growing underground interest in minimal synth and cold wave—especially in New York and Central Europe—helped revive In Trance 95’s legacy.
 The rise of the “Minimal Wave” genre brought many overlooked 1980s electronic acts back into the limelight.
 Several In Trance 95 tracks enjoyed regular rotation on the Minimal Wave radio program broadcast by New York’s East Village Radio.

 In 2010, the duo officially signed with Minimal Wave Records.
 With the label’s support and the involvement of founder Veronica Vasicka, they carefully curated and remastered Cities of Steel and Neon, presenting a definitive collection of their pioneering early work.

 In March 2011, In Trance 95 performed live in Athens to celebrate the album’s release, coinciding with Vasicka’s inaugural visit to Greece during a special three-day event honoring 1980s analog synthesizers and DIY tape recorder music.